What's Coming to Netflix in October 2020 - What's on Netflix

 - La Révolution (Season 1) N – French epic drama series about the reimagined history of the French Revolution.

-- Someone Has to Die (Limited Series) N – Three-part Spanish thriller series from the creator of La casa de las flores.
+- Someone Has to Die / Alguien tiene que morir (Limited Series) N – Three-part Spanish thriller series from the creator of La casa de las flores.

 - The Last Kids on Earth (Book 3) N – Animated kids series featuring the voices of Nick Wolfhard and Garland Whitt.